ArrogantGao/Personal_Materials/defense/main.typ

 - Numerically solving the Poisson equation with interface conditions @nguyen2019incorporating @maxian2021fast @ma2021modified.
 These methods are also accelerated by FFT or FMM to reach a complexity of $O(N log N)$ or $O(N)$.
 However, the computational cost significantly increases compared to the homogeneous case, especially for strongly confined systems.

-Rugious error analysis and parameter selection are also in lack.
+Rigorous error analysis and parameter selection are also lacking.

+= Theoretical Analysis

 == Ewald summations revisited

+#timecounter(1)

 Key point: handle short-range and long-range contributions separately.